analucia8a/Learning-from-nature/technical-models/README.md

-# Technical Models
+# 📁 Technical Models

-This section contains:
+**How does the system work?**

+This folder contains technical frameworks, system diagrams, conceptual models, and engineering interpretations inspired by plant behavior and ecosystem dynamics.

+## Contents:

-- System framework
+- System frameworks
 - Input-output diagrams
+- Plant interaction models
+- Biomimicry models
+- Conceptual engineering systems
+- Future product ideas
-- Future concepts
+- Regenerative system concepts

+The purpose of this section is to translate biological observations into engineering thinking.

 ---